AchaRhmn/kasir/README.md

 # Kasir sederhana dengan python

 ## 🚀 About Me
-a spect of dust flying in the universe.
+just a spect of dust flying in the universe.